sendgrid/docs/source/Classroom/Basics/Account/account_sign_up_faq.md

 {% anchor h3 %}What steps are required?{% endanchor %}

-You will either have to verify your email address, set up two-factor authentication, and authenticate a domain .
+You will either have to verify your email address, set up 2-factor authentication, and authenticate a domain .
 You may need to complete one or more of these steps to completely verify your account.

 {% anchor h3 %}Can I send email right away?{% endanchor %}